Confidential advisers for undesirable behaviour

 Can I trust the confidential adviser and will they believe my story?

 The confidential adviser has a duty of confidentiality that is comparable to a doctor's patient confidentiality.
 Anything you tell a confidential adviser will be treated with the strictest confidentiaity.
 All reports received by confidential advisers are registered in anonymised form.
 A confidential advisor will never undertake action without your explicit consent.
-A confidential adviser will take you at your word, as listening to your story and providing advice is what they are there for.
+A confidential adviser is partial and will be on your side, as listening to your story and providing advice is what they are there for.

 Are there situations in which a confidential adviser cannot help me?